 4. Optional Items (that are either luxuries or for specific applications)

 - Backpacking Chair — You can also sit on your foam sleeping pad or bring a small piece of foam.

 - Camp Shoes — Shoes or booties that weigh only a few ounces and have no sole or a very soft and light sole.
 We recommend a shoe like the Nike Free which weighs little and can double as a river-crossing shoe.

 - Wind Jacket — We generally prefer an ultralight rain jacket like the Outdoor Research Helium 2 because wind jackets are only a little lighter than ultralight rain jackets and not waterproof.

 5. Ultralight Gear List

 Keep in mind that many of the options above are already very light.
 The ultralight gear listed below shaves, even more, weight in two ways; 1. by using dramatically more expensive materials like titanium, 900+ fill down, and cuben fiber, and 2. by using minimalist design principles such as tarp shelters which have no walls or a floor and quilts which have no zippers or hoods.

 While many OGL Reviewers love ultralight backpacking, we also acknowledge the gear comes at a higher cost and requires learning new skills and habits that many backpackers, especially casual backpackers, may not want to pay for, or experience.

-- Bivy Sack — If you are going solo, this saves you weight and set up time.
+- Bivy Sack — If you are going solo, this can save weight and set up time.
 See our Bivy Sack Review and Buying Advice.
 However, if you have two or more people, many bivy sacks are heavier than a light two or three-person tent.